ruzickap/k8s-harbor/docs/part-05/README.md

 Let's do some initial Harbor configuration...

-If you are using Let's encrypt staging you need to download and use their "Fake LE Root X1" certificate for curl, helm and k8s cluster:
+If you are using Let's Encrypt "staging" you need to download and use their "Fake LE Root X1" certificate for curl, helm and k8s cluster:

 ```bash